-If you are having a problem with wildlife in your Paris home, your best option is to hire a company that specializes in Kentucky wildlife removal only.
+If you have a problem with wildlife in your Paris home, your best option is to hire a company that specializes in Texas wildlife removal only.
 This is a specialty business, and regular pest control companies do not use the proper techniques to solve animal problems.
 I have spent many years reviewing Texas and Paris, and I recommend the following:

-NOTE: If you have a dog or cat problem, call Bourbon County Animal Services: (903) 784-6860
+NOTE: If you have a dog or cat problem, call Lamar County Animal Services: (903) 784-6860

 Wildlife Trapping Professionals specializes primarily in removing animals from attics of homes and buildings - this includes squirrels in attics, raccoons, and rats or mice in homes.
 Texas also has a documented problem with

-bats in buildings, and Central Ky Wildlife Control is specially trained in bat removal.
+bats in buildings, and Wildlife Trapping Professionals is specially trained in bat removal.
 They also perform general wildlife trapping services, such as the capture and removal of skunks or opossums on the

 property.
 Call 903-689-4801 to discuss your critter problem and schedule a same-day or next-day appointment.
 Click here to learn more about what prices we charge in 2020.

 When hiring a company to solve your wild animal problem, you want these features:

 similar to wildlife removal.
-Central Ky Wildlife Control performs a full inspection of the home or property, and determines why the animal(s) are there, and if inside a building, how the animals got inside.
+Wildlife Trapping Professionals performs a full inspection of the home or property, and determines why the animal(s) are there, and if inside a building, how the animals got inside.
 All

 animals (including rodents) are trapped and removed, or if possible, removed from the building using special exclusion devices.
 Once the animals are gone, preventative repairs are essential, and